Skip to content

 Common Scenarios

-Turn real API responses into starter TypeScript models for frontend pages, SDK clients, or integration tests.
+Turn real API responses into TypeScript types you can use immediately in frontend pages, SDK clients, or integration tests.

 Convert mock JSON data into quick type definitions for fixtures, Storybook stories, or prototypes.